PalisadoesFoundation/switchmap-ng/docs-rtd/source/testing.rst

 Run the Test Suite
 ~~~~~~~~~~~~~~~~~~

+**NOTE:** The test cases are written to be run only from the root directory of the repository this to ensure no errors in importing both the required test and code modules.

 You can run all the tests with this command.

 ::

+   (venv) $ cd /path/to/switchmap
    (venv) $ tests/bin/_do_all_tests.py

 An alternative method is to use pytest.

 ::

+   (venv) $ cd /path/to/switchmap
    (venv) $ pytest tests/switchmap_